yanmarques/badcat/README.md

 The executable is at `target/release/attacker`.

-2. Install Windows cross-compilation toolchain.
+### 2. Install Windows cross-compilation toolchain

 We need to configure `rust` to target the Windows host.